wackersCTF/ImaginaryCTF-2021/misc/Formatting.md

 We change this to match our case and we have our payload: ```{a.__init__.__globals__[flag]}```

-Input this payload intoi the netcat server provided and we get our flag!
+Input this payload into the netcat server provided and we get our flag!

 flag: ```ictf{c4r3rul_w1th_f0rmat_str1ngs_4a2bd219}```